govle-192-21-2/govle/README.md

-# backend
+# govle

-Backend REST API for the GoVLê project, an integration hub for various remote learning platforms.
+Repository for the GoVLê project, an integration hub for online learning platforms.

 ## Requirements